Ribnik (river): Geography and hydrology

 The Ribnik river, just like the Sana in its upper course, is classified mountain river with upland freshwater ecology, with its very clear and cold waters, classified as the Class I (or A) purity.
-Gushing out of the karst plateau with Ovčara as most prominent summit (1576 m), between Klekovača and Vitorog mountains.
-The springs of both the river Sana and the Ribnik are located in a municipality of Ribnik, in Bosnia and Herzegovina, Republika Srpska entity (regionally it is a Western Bosnia and Herzegovina), in a wider areal of the villages of Gornji and Donji Vrbljani.
+Gushing out of the karst plateau with Ovčara as its most prominent summit (1576 m), between the Klekovačan and Vitorog mountains.
+The springs of both the river Sana and the Ribnik are located in the municipality of Ribnik, in Bosnia and Herzegovina, in the wider area of the villages of Gornji and Donji Vrbljani.